 Bold and italic text

 Two caveats.
-First, Unicode-formatted text is not searchable within LinkedIn.
-Second, screen readers cannot interpret these characters properly, so if accessibility matters to you (and it should), use this sparingly and ensure your post reads well without the formatting too.
+Unicode-formatted text is not searchable within LinkedIn, and screen readers cannot interpret these characters.
+So use it sparingly and make sure your post reads well without the formatting too.
+And do not bold entire paragraphs.
+Bold works because it contrasts with regular text.
+If everything is bold, nothing is.

 Strategic emoji use